-Where the Hierarchy have Humongous MechaBase On Legs and the Novus have lightning fast mobility with the use of flow networks, the Masari in Universe At War has this as their gimmick.
+Where the Hierarchy have Humongous MechaBase on Legs and the Novus have lightning fast mobility with the use of flow networks, the Masari has this as their gimmick.
 They can actively switch between Light and Dark at any time, albeit with a small cooldown upon switching.
 Light is geared for offence while Dark is geared towards defence.
 Managing between the two modes is key in winning battles when playing as them.
 A good strategy is to use Dark mode when base building and scouting, then switch to Light mode when attacking enemy bases or defending against Hierarchy Walkers.

 This is played much more straight with the Balance branch, which utilizes both Light and Dark to create a very stealthy army.
 Special mention goes to the hero unit unlocked from this branch, Prince Zessus, a Half-Human Hybrid who can balance, combine and control the powers of Light and Dark to create immense energy no other Masari can ever harness without even losing control.
 He's able to do this by balancing the nobility of a Masari (inherited from his mother, Queen Altea) and the hot-bloodedness of a human (inherited from his father, a human).
 He does struggle to balance between the two at times however.
 As much as he is an overall nice guy and a noble person, he is pretty brash and tends to be a Leeroy Jenkins due to sheer hot-bloodedness.